 You can only receive Social Security Disability Insurance (SSDI) if you cannot engage in substantial gainful activity (SGA).
 SGA determines how much you can earn a month while on SSDI without losing it.
-If you earn more than the SGA while on SSDI, you can lose your benefits.
+If you earn more than the SGA while on SSDI, you can lose your disability benefits.

 Understanding SSDI Benefits

 Even though you’ve paid into the Social Security system your entire career, that doesn’t mean you’re exempt from following the rules and procedures set by the SSA.
-If you still choose to earn money while receiving benefits, know that there is some risk involved, and managing your income and your benefits can be a hassle if you’re not sure of what you’re doing.
+If disabled workers still choose to earn money while receiving benefits, know that there is some risk involved, and managing your income and your benefits can be a hassle if you’re not sure of what you’re doing.

 As stated above, SSDI benefits are for those that can no longer work or gain any significant amount of income.
 Therefore, as long as you earn less than the threshold each month, you should still be able to receive SSDI benefits.
-The SGA limit depends on each year’s national average wage index and is adjusted yearly.
+The gainful activity limit depends on each year’s national average wage index and is adjusted yearly.

 The Perspective of the Social Security Administration